Anerkiki/pokemon-island-resort/README.md

 ---

-**New Issue:** When doing this I encountered an issue, in which the image didn’t spread all the way to the edges of the screen, and we were left with quite a large gap around the edges at certain screen sizes
+**New Issue:** When doing this I encountered an issue, in which the image didn't spread all the way to the edges of the screen, and we were left with quite a large gap around the edges at certain screen sizes

 ![Background image not stretched to edges of screen](assets/images/readme/issues/background-too-zoomed/issue-background-not-covering.png)